Geocld/XStreaming/README.md

 > DISCLAIMER: XStreaming is not affiliated with Microsoft, Xbox.
 All rights and trademarks are property of their respective owners.

+## iOS

+The iOS version of XStreaming is now available for testing on TestFlight.
+You can join [TestFlight](https://testflight.apple.com/join/d5hGJrV6) and use it for free!

 ## Windows/MacOS/Linux(steamOS)

 If you are looking for Windows/MacOS/Linux(steamOS) Xbox streaming application, you can use [XStreaming-desktop](https://github.com/Geocld/XStreaming-desktop) or [Greenlight](https://github.com/unknownskl/greenlight).